wp-plugins/wp-ultimate-recipe/readme.txt

 2. Manage everything about your recipes in one place

 == Changelog ==

+= 0.0.8 =
+* Added ultimate-recipe-index shortcode for showing (wait for it...) a recipe index

 = 0.0.7 =
 * Had to change version because of technical SVN problem